AlexisNvn/Numerical-Tic-Tac-Toe-with-minimax-AI/README.md

 - Super class Player that have "numbers" as attributes, which is the list of available numbers to the player.
 - Class Human_Player and AI_Player inherits from the Player class and have a specific function "get_move".
 - Human_Player "get_move" function uses user input
-- AI_player "get_move" function uses the game configuration to output the best move calculated with an algorithm. $\quad$ Ex : minimax or random
+- AI_player "get_move" function uses the game configuration to output the best move calculated with an algorithm.
+Ex : minimax or random
 - class Game : implementation of the whole game logic

 ***Project specificities :***